 JVR has done a national analysis of jury awards for spinal nerve with disc damage.

-The study underscores is what every plaintiffs’ lawyer has figured out by osmosis if nothing else: age matters.
+The study underscores what every plaintiffs’ lawyer has figured out by osmosis, if nothing else: age matters.
 Young people recover much better than older people.

-The interesting thing about the age numbers is that at some point you see they begin to turn again as juries increasingly start to blame age for the injuries.
-I bet if you took this up to 70 and 80 you would see the numbers continue to drop.
+The interesting thing about the age numbers is that at some point, you see they turn again as juries increasingly blame age for the injuries.
+I bet if you took this up to 70 and 80, you would see the numbers continue to drop.

 Anyway, these are the numbers: